Terminal Recordings

 MM:SS.ccprecision.
 Click the current-time value to type an exact position (e.g.,01:23.45) and press Enter to jump there.

 Timeline Panel.
-The bottom panel contains three track lanes beneath a Timeline Ruler, the graduated strip showing time markings.
+The bottom panel contains five track lanes beneath a Timeline Ruler, the graduated strip showing time markings.
 Click anywhere on the ruler to reposition the playhead instantly, or drag the playhead indicator to scrub through the recording.
 The ruler is the safest place to navigate without accidentally selecting or creating items.

 Chapters Track: Gold vertical markers.
 Click a marker to select it; drag to reposition.
 Double-click empty space to add a new chapter with placeholder text.